PERMESSO DI SOGGIORNO

 Frequently Asked Questions (FAQ)

-A foreigner with a work visa and nulla osta, or with a permesso eligible for conversion.
+1. Who can apply?
+A foreigner with a type D work visa and nulla osta, or a holder of a permesso eligible for conversion.

-Yes, if you have the ricevuta and signed contract.
+8. Can I work before receiving the residence card?
+Yes — if you have the ricevuta and signed work contract.

-Invalid contract, lack of housing, incomplete documentation, visa violations.
+9. Reasons for refusal?
+Invalid contract, lack of housing documentation, incomplete package, visa violations.

 We have prepared for you a detailed PDF Guide: step-by-step instructions and procedures for obtaining the Permesso di soggiorno per motivi di lavoro.